 Ensure using a build system that has reproducible builds enabled.

-When using ext4, ensure your inode and block size is 4096.
+When using ext4, ensure your block size is 4096.
 You can check this with:

 Even if file system contents are (nearly) identical, the generated images may have significant differences.
 Have a look at https://reproducible-builds.org/docs/system-images/ for possible solutions to this.